scality/metalk8s/docs/usage/quickstart.rst

 .. _Ansible: https://www.ansible.com

-First, create a directory, e.g. :file:`inventory/quickstart-cluster`, in which the inventory will be stored.
+Create a directory to store the inventory, e.g. :file:`inventory/quickstart-cluster`.
 For our setup, we need to create two files.
 One listing all the hosts, aptly called :file:`hosts`:

 .. code-block:: ini